IWI Jericho 941 Review : Quality, Reliability, and Performance

 IWI Jericho 941 – Our Take

 The biggest thing you can love about this gun is how little it recoils.
 Even with 147-grain ammo, the gun barely bucks.
-The slide is also smaller than most taking a page from CZ’s book, which means less mass is being thrown backward with every shot.
+The slide is also smaller than most taking a page from CZ’s book, which means less mass is being thrown backward with every shot, contributing to the reduced recoil.
+With its well-engineered recoil springs, it makes recoil even more manageable, ensuring an even smoother shooting experience.

-Less mass means less recoil.
 The grip panels kind of suck and need replacing.
-They are very smooth and not practical in Florida’s heat and humidity, where my hands coat the gun in sweat.
+They’re not practical in Florida’s heat and humidity, where my hands coat the gun in sweat.

 Since we are talking grips, we should talk ergonomics.
-The grip panels kind of suck, but everything else is rock solid.
+As I mentioned earlier, the grip panels present the only problem, but aside from that, everything else about the Jericho is rock solid, making it an overall good gun.
 The controls are very well suited for my massive hands, and it’s one of the few guns where my thumbs do not pin down the slide lock with a high thumbs forward grip.

 The magazine release works and is reversible for lefties.
 The slide is relatively short, and it has very little room to grip.
 The frame-mounted safety does give you some little wings to grip and rip the slide rearward.